 Grand Auctions is a Kent auction house situated in Folkestone

-We are a specialist auction house dealing in paintings, jewellery, watches, silver, quality glass, ceramics and Asian art.
+We are a specialist, internet based auction house dealing in paintings, jewellery, watches, silver, quality glass, ceramics and Asian art.
 Everything we sell receives global exposure both on our own website and on www.the-saleroom.com.

 We run a live online bidding facility during sales and prospective buyers are welcome to view all lots at our premises prior to each auction.